 However, I don’t recommend this process.
 You should always write a DAX formula for any type of calculation instead of grabbing a column.

 No matter how simple the data is, you need to create it using DAX measures.
 You’ll need it when you create more complex calculations using the measure branching technique.

 Measure branching is the process of referencing certain measures within measures to create highly advanced analysis.

-In another example, I used calculated columns to add additional dimensions in my table.
-The sample below calculates the product sales throughout time, but I didn’t use a time filter.
+In another example, I used calculated columns to add additional dimensions to my table.
+The sample below calculates the product sales over time, but I didn’t use a time filter.